Making a Release#

 • The NEWS file is generally used by packagers and integrators, so you can be more verbose than in the AppStream metadata.

-• Do not forget to include updated dependencies, since it makes life easier for packagers.
+• You might wish to mention updated dependencies, since it makes life easier for packagers.

 • You might use a format similar to the following: